awerlang/docker-libreoffice/README.md

 LibreOffice
 ===========

-This is a dockerized LibreOffice packaged as a headess server.
+This is a dockerized LibreOffice packaged as a headless server.
 It is not meant for desktop usage.

 This is part of the py3o suite to render ODT documents to PDF or other supported formats.